AaronGullickson/lab_project/README.md

 1. `readr` - A tidyverse package for reading in ascii text in either delimited or fixed-width format.
 2. `rmarkdown` - A package that lets use R Markdown files in RStudio and knit them to PDF documents.
 3. `texreg` - A package for output the results of statistical models in a nice format.
 4. `tinytex` - A package that will help you install a light-weight TeX distribution on your computer so you can properly knit R Markdown files to PDF.
+5. `reshape2` - A package for reshaping data between long and wide formats.

 If you are on an OSX system, you may need to run the following commands in the Terminal for tinytex to work on your system:

 ```bash
 sudo chown -R `whoami`:admin /usr/local/bin
 ~/Library/TinyTeX/bin/x86_64-darwin/tlmgr path add
 ```

 For all users, in order to install these packages on your system, just source in the `check_packages.R` script included in this repository.

 ## Reading and Writing Data Assignment